- As low as $155/Night

-The one bedroom one bathroom loft is located on the elegant Oak tree lined Craven Street, where you can watch the carriage tours walk or appreciate a short walk to the stores and eateries Downtown Beaufort.
+The one bedroom one bathroom loft is located on the beautiful Oak tree lined Craven Street, where you can watch the carriage tours walk or savor a short walk to the stores and eateries Downtown Beaufort.

 The property has many retro up fits but still holds its historic character and appeal.
 The originally Heart Pine floors flow throughout and the claw foot tub/ shower in the bathroom just to name a few of the many original touches in the Loft.